jmamma/MegaCommand_Design/README.md

 ## Description:

-The MegaCommand is an Arduino Mega MIDI shield.
+The MegaCommand is an Arduino Mega compatible MIDI shield.

 4 Midi ports (2 in, 2 out)
 4 Rotary Encoders + Push button